eclab/grains/README.md

 A chording oscillator which can cross-fade between sine and either square, saw, or triangle (selectable in code).
 Requires Mozzi.

 Status: Working.
-Some of the waves are a bit buzzy in certain locations: we have about 25% memory left, perhaps we could fit a few more oscillators to smooth things out.
+Some of the waves are buzzy in certain locations, but we don't have enough dynamic memory left to smooth things out.

 ## Evolution